🎧 New episode: Nothing's Missing: Dr. John Demartini on Mindfulness as WholenessListen →

 Near the end of the episode, Sean introduces a powerful resource for teachers who want depth without reinventing the wheel:

-A modular 900-minute curriculum
+A modular 900-minute curriculumcomplete with:

 • themed lessons